jerone/Jvw.DevToys.SemverCalculator/README.md

 ## Limitations

-Not support for DevToys CLI (for now).
+No support for DevToys CLI (for now).